The Fines for Cyber Security Breaches Will Increase – Here’s How to Protect Your Business

 Back in October 2019, it was predicted that cyber security breaches were set to increase by nearly 70% in the next 5 years, which would mean that the costs involved would rise from $3 trillion every year to $5 trillion by 2024.
 One of the factors for this would be an increase in the financial penalty enforced on companies who fail to follow tightened regulations.
 Whilst the likelihood of cyber security breaches is increasing, so are the costs involved.

 With access to data hosted on the cloud relied upon globally, with remote working here to stay for companies while they wait to reopen offices, the importance of having high-level security in place for company processes, communication and workflows have never been more important.
 At Adeya, we provide solutions to ensure no matter your sector, including healthcare, finance or telecoms, you can collaborate securely using best-in-class encryption with secure data transfer and storage.
+Our solutions include an end-to-end encrypted messenger and secure video conferencing.
 Protecting sensitive data whether it’s for your employees or clients has to be of the highest priority and fully compliant with existing industry protocols.

 Contact us today to find out how we can protect your business assets from the potential of cyber security breaches and book a demo of our platform.